 We found the 22 best Medicare Part D Plans in Delaware.
 Sign-up for 2024 Medicare Part D plan notification HERE.

-- The average drug plan A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share. is $401 per year, but 3 plans have a zero-dollar deductible.
+- The average drug plan deductible is $401 per year, but 3 plans have a zero-dollar deductible.

 - Medicare rated 0% of all plans available in Delaware 4 stars or higher.